bitswamp/bitswamp.github.io/_posts/2018-07-21-refurbish-an-acer-6011-with-alps-switches.md

 I bought a used Acer 6011 on ebay for about $30 plus shipping and thought I got a deal.
 The keyboard was obviously used and dirty, but I have bought IBM keyboards that were filthy, but still worked fine mechanically, and cleaned up nicely.
 I didn't realize how easily Alps switches are contaminated with dirt by comparison.

-This board was obviously heavily used by multiple people.
+A "Press Fx to print" label hinted that this board had been used in a shared space.
 In addition to caked on dirt, crumbs, and lots of hair, it included several (dead) spiders.
 One of the spacebar stabilizers was missing, but I found it stuck inside another keycap in a little silk cocoon.

 ### Recommendation

 Don't do this.
-Buy a new/new-old-stock board with clean Alps or clone switches, unless you have a lot more time and patience than money.
+Buy a new/new-old-stock board with clean Alps or clone switches, unless you have more time/patience than money.

 ### General advice